localstack/devcontainer-template/README.md

 #### Use LocalStack Pro

-Set `usePro: true` and set on your host system the `LOCALSTACK_AUTH_TOKEN` or the `LOCALSTACK_API_KEY` environment variable, this will be automatically picked up by the template.
+Set `usePro: true` and set on your host system the `LOCALSTACK_AUTH_TOKEN` or the `LOCALSTACK_API_KEY` environment variable, this will be automatically picked up by the Template.

 ### LocalStack - Docker-outside-of-Docker

-This version of the template starts up LocalStack as a separate container in the same Docker network using the host system's Docker socket.
+This version of the Template starts up LocalStack as a separate container in the same Docker network using the host system's Docker socket.

 To control LocalStack's behaviour adjust the provided `.env` file which will be loaded both into LocalStack and the created DevContainer after rebuild.
 For further customisation you can edit the provided `Dockerfile` and/or the `devcontainer.json` file.